HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/database_analysis.md

 #### Available Actions

-In the Collections Missing Access Reference section, you can resolve missing access references:

-**Generate Access Reference** - This button allows you to automatically generate and configure access references for collections that are missing them.
-To use this feature:
+**Generate Access Reference** - Select one or more collections and click **Generate Access Reference** to automatically configure access control settings for them.

-1. Expand the **Collections Missing Access Reference ID** section to view all affected collections.
-2. Select one or more collections by clicking their checkboxes.
-3. Click the **Generate Access Reference** button.
-4. The system will contact the DX Core API to register proper access references for the selected collections.
-5. A success message will confirm the action, and the collections list will refresh automatically.
-6. The selected collections should now have proper access control configuration.

 !!! note
     - Collections missing access reference IDs should be addressed promptly to ensure proper access control functionality across your DAM deployment.